Your Business Deserves an “Estate Plan”

-- Sale to Intentionally defective grantor trust (IDGT) – Don’t let the name throw you off.
+- Sale to intentionally defective grantor trust (IDGT) – Don’t let the name throw you off.
 A sale to an IDGT is a sophisticated planning strategy to transfer assets from one generation to another, while minimizing income, estate and gift tax liabilities.
 Families with closely held businesses structured as partnerships or S corporations may find it particularly helpful as they smooth transfers to your heir without incurring gift or capital gains taxes on the sale and shift the value of the assets out of the grantor’s estate.

 - Grantor retained annuity trust (GRAT) – A GRAT can help insulate assets that you expect to appreciate significantly from being overly taxed, and can create a meaningful difference in net proceeds for business owners contemplating a sale or transfer.
 This is one technique that can transfer wealth with little practical impact on the underlying transaction, yet with substantial wealth transfer results.

 - Self-canceling installment note (SCIN) and intra-family loan – When you use an SCIN to finance the sale of your business interest, the buyer promises to make payments of portions of the sale price to you for a specified period of time.
-If the seller dies before payment in full on the note, the note is cancelled and no further payments need to be made to the seller’s estate or beneficiaries.
+If the seller dies before payment in full on the note, the note is canceled and no further payments need to be made to the seller’s estate or beneficiaries.
 Selling a business interest to a family member in a lower tax bracket using an SCIN may allow for a reduction in overall family tax liability.
-An intra-family loan can be used in coordination with an SCIN..
+An intra-family loan can be used in coordination with an SCIN.